 Discussion

 Restoring sufficient milkweed to support a 6-ha population goal for monarchs is likely to be an immense task but, when evaluated by sector, may be attainable.
-The contribution of any particular sector is insufficient to make substantial individual progress towards the goal, with the exception of the agricultural scenarios of medium and high conservation adoption rates.
+The contribution of any particular sector is insufficient to make substantial individual progress towards the goal, with the exception of the agricultural scenarios of medium and high conservation adoption rates in marginally productive land.
 The multi-sector participation approach under the ‘All-Hands-on-Deck’ scenarios would, however, provide sufficient milkweed to reach the goal, but would depend on half of marginal agricultural land being converted to CRP-like habitat.
-There is considerable uncertainty in the milkweed needed to sustain the eastern migratory monarch population at its goal, but it appears that, without this substantial contribution from the agricultural sector, the opportunities for milkweed restoration are simply insufficient to reach the goal.
+It appears that, without this substantial contribution from the agricultural sector, the opportunities for milkweed restoration are simply insufficient to reach the goal.
 This result is driven principally by the footprint of each sector.
 The agricultural sector is the largest by area in the region (365,359 km2 in corn and soy, 29,397 km2 in other cropping practices), followed far behind by land in urban and suburban areas (45,313 km2), lands along rights-of-way (43,148 km2), lands enrolled in CRP (15,535 km2), and protected grassland areas of mixed herbaceous perennial vegetation (8,804 km2).
 In total, the non-agricultural sectors combined could provide up to 800 million additional stems of milkweed, >500 million stems short of what is necessary to support the 6-ha goal, prompting the need for possible modification or conversion of marginal agricultural land, or changes in agricultural practices that may allow persistence of milkweed.

 There are, however, considerable sources of uncertainty in the amount of milkweed needed to attain the 6-ha population goal.
 For instance, the relationship between monarchs and milkweed is known imprecisely; based upon Pleasants (2016), the 6-ha goal is known within ±300 million milkweed stems.
 Further, variability in milkweed density among sectors and across the region is largely unknown.
 Recently, Kasten et al. (2016) described mean and variation in milkweed density along Upper Midwestern U.S. roadsides; this study suggested our expert-based estimates may have been only two-thirds of the actual amount, which could translate to an additional 265 million milkweed stems over the region.
 Our expert estimates of milkweed density in urban and suburban areas (excluding natural areas), however, seem reasonable based upon early analyses of data from the Ecological Places in Cities project (K. Voorhies, U.S. Fish and Wildlife Service, personal communication).
 Clearly, given the role milkweed density has in addressing whether target attainment is possible, additional information on sector-specific milkweed density is essential.
 Probably the largest source of uncertainty, however, relates to sector-specific adoption rates; voluntary participation in conservation action is influenced by a slew of factors which are only partly understood (e.g., Nelson et al. 2007, Reimer and Prokopy 2013, Diffendorfer et al. 2014).
 Given the footprint of agriculture in the Midwestern U.S., understanding the socioeconomic constraints to the adoption of conservation practices in this sector seems clear.